jegj/g3/README.md

-  get         Get a file from your storage help        Help about any command ls          Show all the files in your storage rm          Delete file from your storage sync        Sync folder into your storage version     Print the version number
+  get         Get a file from your storage help        Help about any command ls          Show all the files in your storage rm          Delete the file from your storage sync        Sync folder into your storage version     Print the version number